gkobilansky/Articles/Apps to improve your mental game.md

 Wait a second.
 These apps are all the same: press to launch, use thumb scroll, turn brain off.

-Sure, they can be nice to see what the rest of the world is up to or and it's good to turn off every once in a while.
+Sure, it can be nice to see what the rest of the world is up to, and it's good to turn off every once in a while.
 But we can do better.

 Let's take a look at some apps we can actively use for growth and self-improvement.
 Apps we can use to enhance our mindset, optimize our nutrition, track our fitness and fine-tune technique.